Skip to main content

 The shuttered Georgetown Market will get a new life in 2024.
 Partners Stephen Starr (of Le Diplomate and St. Anselm’s) and Michelin-star chef Nancy Silverton open the new 20,000-square foot Osteria Mozza restaurant and market.
 The market will have a pizza grill and bars dedicated to granita and juice, mozzarella, salumi and cocktails, as well as a produce and grocery area.
 Seating is available throughout at tables, bars and in the solarium lounges.

-Barnes & Noble – After closing in 2011, the bookstore is returning in 2024 to its former location on M street.
-It will be spread out across three floors, offering books, toys and a café.
+After closing in 2011, Barnes & Noble reopened in November 2024 at its former location on M Street.
+The store occupies three floors, offering books, toys and a café.

 Downtown